Syed-Owais-Ur-Rehman/HAL13ERD/README.md

 ### ⚙️ Setup
 :
-Clone the GHunt repository and move into the directory:
+Clone the GHunt repository and navigate to the directory:
 ```
 git clone https://github.com/mxrch/GHunt.git
 cd GHunt